Here’s how Ivanka Trump responded to reports that Nordstrom is dropping her line

-After reports rolled in the Nordstrom had decided to stop carrying Ivanka Trump’s fashion brand, the president’s daughter is disputing the claim.
+After reports rolled in that Nordstrom had decided to stop carrying Ivanka Trump’s fashion brand, the president’s daughter is disputing the claim.

 “Nordstrom ordered both apparel and shoes for the spring and followed through with the orders on the apparel,” a spokesperson for the Ivanka Trump brand told Refinery29 on Friday.
 “They canceled the shoe order, kept the apparel order and moved the apparel from online into stores.
 It’s there.”